ASAFINANCIAL/iOSVaultSDKContainerApp/README.md

 The **iOS Vault SDK Container App** is designed to:

-- **Demonstrate SDK Integration**: Show how to properly integrate the `iosASAVaultSDK.xcframework` into a native iOS application
+- **Demonstrate SDK Integration**: Show how to integrate the ASA Vault SDK via the private Swift Package (recommended) or by embedding the `iosASAVaultSDK.xcframework` directly
 - **Provide Reference Implementation**: Serve as a working example for developers implementing ASA Vault services
 - **Handle Deep Links**: Process incoming vault URLs and notifications automatically
 - **Manage User Sessions**: Handle user authentication and logout functionality